blockchain/blockchain-wallet-v4-frontend/README.md

 ## Commands

 1. `yarn install --ignore-engines`: restore the npm dependencies
-2. `yarn run build`: build the project
+2. `yarn build-dev`: build the project in development mode (testnet)
+3. `yarn build-prod`: build the project in production mode (bitcoin)
+4. `yarn start-dev`: start the website on http://localhost:8080 in development mode
-3. `yarn run start`: start the website on http://localhost:8080
+5. `yarn start-prod`: start the website on http://localhost:8080 in production mode
-4. `yarn run generate`: generate locales/en.json by computing all key/values used in the solution
+6. `yarn generate`: generate locales/en.json by computing all key/values used in the solution (DEPRECATED)

 ## Development mode